docknetwork/api-docs/source/index.html.md

 A DID, a public key, and a controller are required to create a new DID.
 The controller is both the owner of the public key and a DID.
 The DID can be created using an auto-generated keypair, and the controller will be the same as the DID unless otherwise specified.
 The DID and public key have no cryptographic relation.

 It is important to have a public key of one of its three supported types.
 Dock supports 3 types of public keys: `sr25519`, `ed25519`, and `secp256k1`.
-These public keys are supported by 3 classes: `PublicKeySr25519`, `PublicKeyEd25519`, and `PublicKeySecp256k1`.

 <aside class="warning">
 This operation counts towards your monthly transaction limits for each successful call